Urartu: Growth

 Sarduri I (c.
 832–820 BC), the son of Lutipri, established a new dynasty and successfully resisted Assyrian attacks from the south led by Shalmaneser III, consolidated the military power of the state, and moved the capital to Tushpa (modern Van, Turkey, on the shore of Lake Van).
 His son, Ispuini (c.
 820–800 BC) annexed the neighbouring state of Musasir, which became an important religious centre of the Urartian Kingdom, and introduced the cult of Ḫaldi.

 Ispuini was also the first Urartian king to write in the Urartian language (previous kings left records written in Akkadian).
 He made his son Sarduri II viceroy.
 After conquering Musasir, Ispuini was in turn attacked by Shamshi-Adad V. His co-regent and subsequent successor, Menua (c.
 800–785 BC) also enlarged the kingdom greatly and left inscriptions over a wide area.
 During Ispuini's and Menua's joint rule, they shifted from referring to their territory as Nairi, instead opting for Bianili.

 Urartu reached the highest point of its military might under Menua's son Argishti I (c.
 785–760 BC), becoming one of the most powerful kingdoms of ancient Near East.
 Argishti I added more territories along the Aras and Lake Sevan, and frustrated Shalmaneser IV's campaigns against him.
 Argishti also founded several new cities, most notably Erebuni Fortress in 782 BC.
 6600 prisoners of war from Hatti and Supani were settled in the new city.

 At its height, the Urartu kingdom stretched north beyond the Aras and Lake Sevan, encompassing present-day Armenia and even the southern part of present-day Georgia almost to the shores of the Black Sea; west to the sources of the Euphrates; east to present-day Tabriz, Lake Urmia, and beyond; and south to the sources of the Tigris.

-Tiglath-Pileser III of Assyria conquered Urartu in the first year of his reign (745 BC).
+Tiglath-Pileser III of Assyria defeated Sarduri II of Urartu in the first year of his reign (745 BC).
 There the Assyrians found horsemen and horses, tamed as colts for riding, that were unequalled in the south, where they were harnessed to Assyrian war-chariots.